rs017991/kubernetes-dse/custom/README.md

 ip-10-123-45-67.us-west-2.compute.internal   Ready     <none>    6d        v1.9.6
 ```
 2. After deriving the IP address from the hostname, hit it at port 30888 in a web browser, ex: ```http://10.123.45.67:30888```
+3. Since the init script doesn't support TLS or Authentication, you will need to manually upload the cluster json:
+    * ```curl -Uri http://10.123.45.67:30888/cluster-configs -Method POST -InFile cluster.json```

 ## Connecting via CQL outside of k8s
 1. Find the IP Address of any k8s node (it doesn't matter whether DSE is actually running on that node).
 Ex: